radenmuaz/slope-ad/README.md

 Tensor operation semantics feel like pytorch, but AD semantics like JAX (or functorch)

+Check out examples in `examples/simple` for short snippets.
+MNIST classifier example is in `example/mnist_mlp.py`

+`src/slope/nn.py` provides nn.Module system like in Pytorch, but with usage API like JAX You are encouraged to read the source, starting from `slope/__init__.py`, `slope/core.py` and `slope/backends/iree.py`

-# Slope have familiar Pytorch-like syntax
+# Slope has familiar Pytorch-like syntax

 Most of the things familiar in Pytorch works in Slope, probably.